wollanup/1tab-chrome-extension/README.md

 Your selection is saved and used for future tab checks.
 Debug mode is available for troubleshooting, but not exposed in the popup yet.

+### Statistics

+A round gauge in the popup shows the number of duplicate tabs prevented since launch, the percentage, and the total number of opened tabs.

 ## Planned Features & Improvements

 Here are some features planned for future releases:
 - Publish the extension on the Chrome Web Store
 - Add a "Pause" button to temporarily disable duplicate tab detection
-- Display the number of duplicate tabs prevented
 - Show statistics/history of prevented duplicates
 - Allow users to whitelist or blacklist specific URLs or domains
 - Improve the popup UI/UX and add more configuration options